 - Build a network of contacts that can provide job leads and/or information about your desired occupation (someone in your career field, friends or relatives, college placement staff, professional association members, past employer).

 - Research companies.
 Find out about potential employers (through the internet, the business section of the newspaper, a company’s annual report, and business directories).

-- Get work experience in your field before graduation (co-op work experience, volunteer in field, consider an internship, seek part time employment in your field).
+- Get work experience in your field before graduation (volunteer in field, consider an internship, seek part time employment in your field).

 - Become proficient in written correspondences related to employment (resume writing, cover letter, thank-you letter, letter of introduction).